sdatkinson/neural-amp-modeler/docs/active_learning_usage.md

   --max-workers 4
 ```

-Lower `--max-workers` (or the batch size) if you raise `batch_size`/`ny` and hit OOM.
-Without NVIDIA
+Lower `--max-workers` or set a smaller explicit batch if an over-subscribed run hits OOM.
+Without
-MPS (e.g. on Colab) the members time-slice the GPU rather than running truly simultaneously, so expect
+NVIDIA MPS (e.g. on Colab), same-GPU members time-slice rather than running truly simultaneously.
-roughly a 2–3× speedup for four small members, not a clean 4×.

 ### Step 3 — Train the production model